 Not required, but if you have space, you can add in a searchable term here too.
 For example, SocialSurge: Digital Marketing.

-Especially if you’re a business, you want people to be able to find you.
-There’s a setting on Instagram that allows for your profile to be “private” meaning that people have to be following you in order to see your posts and stories… the opposite of being social.
+When learning how to create a business Instagram profile, you want people to be able to find you.
+There’s a setting on Instagram that allows for your profile to be “private,” meaning that people have to be following you in order to see your posts and stories, which is the opposite of being social.

 How to tell if your account is private: Head back to your Instagram profile, click the three lines at the top right, click on “settings”, click on “Privacy”, then click on “Account Privacy”.
 You’ll see this screen, and you’ll want to make sure your profile isn’t set to private, like this.